mmistakes/minimal-mistakes/_posts/2020-3-14-ubiquiti-unifi-for-my-home-network.md

 ---
-title: Moving to Uquiti UniFi for my Home Network
+title: Moving to Ubiquiti UniFi for my Home Network
 excerpt: How and why I went all in with Ubiquiti UniFi for my home network
 date: 2020-3-14 11:32:00 +0000
 layout: single